ivan-zapreev/ML-PT/README.md

    * *requirements.txt* - the python package list needed for running
    * *\*.ipynb* - multiple notebooks containing the main research work and testing

-# How to run the Service
+# How to run the Event Classification Service
 Requires *Python 3.8*

 ## Using local server